Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/README.md

 - **mib_database.py** - Contains the MIB structure that defines what data your SNMP agent can serve.
 This includes system information, interface statistics, and configuration parameters.
 The MIB is provided as a Python dictionary with OIDs as keys.
 Do not modify this file.

-- **snmp_types.py** - Helper functions for encoding and decoding SNMP data types.
-Includes utilities for OID manipulation and value type conversion.
-You should use these functions but not modify them.

-- **test_suite.py** - Automated tests that verify your implementation against the protocol specification.
-Run this to check your progress on each milestone.

-- **packet_captures/** - Directory containing real SNMP packet captures that you can examine with Wireshark to understand the protocol better.
+- **packet_captures/** - Directory containing real SNMP packet captures that you can examine to understand the protocol better.

 - **examples/** - Sample command outputs showing expected behavior for various SNMP operations.

+---

-# 3. SNMP Protocol
+# 4. SNMP Protocol

 ## What is SNMP?
 The Simple Network Management Protocol (SNMP) is one of the most widely deployed protocols on the Internet, yet it often operates invisibly in the background.
 First standardized in 1988, SNMP provides a universal language for monitoring and managing network devices.
 When network administrators need to check if a router is overheating, monitor bandwidth usage on a switch, or update configuration settings on hundreds of devices simultaneously, they rely on SNMP.
 The protocol works by organizing device information into a structured hierarchy called a Management Information Base (MIB), where each piece of data—from CPU temperature to packet counts—has a unique address called an Object Identifier (OID).